 Where Acorns wins: for women with steady income who want everything in one app including retirement, Acorns delivers breadth.
 The round-up mechanic feels like found money and the IRA option is real.

 Where Acorns doesn't win: subscription cost.
-No Trump Account routing.
-The diversified-ETF approach means kids don't end up owning specific brands.
+The diversified-ETF approach means you don't end up owning the specific brands you shop at.

 5. Betterment — robo-advisor with goal-based planning